akaJes/marlin-config/views/gcode/G029-ubl.md

 examples:
   -
     pre: This is a minimal 'quick-start' sequence for set-up and initial probing of a UBL mesh on a machine that includes a display and z-probe
-    code:
+    code: |
-      - M502          ; Reset settings to configuration defaults...
+      M502          ; Reset settings to configuration defaults...
-      - M500          ; ...and Save to EEPROM.
+      M500          ; ...and Save to EEPROM.
 Use this on a new install.
-      - M501          ; Read back in the saved EEPROM.
+      M501          ; Read back in the saved EEPROM.

-      - M190 S65      ; Not required, but having the printer at temperature helps accuracy
-      - M104 S210     ; Not required, but having the printer at temperature helps accuracy
+      M190 S65      ; Not required, but having the printer at temperature helps accuracy M104 S210     ; Not required, but having the printer at temperature helps accuracy

-      - G28           ; Home XYZ.
+      G28           ; Home XYZ.
-      - G29 P1        ; Do automated probing of the bed.
+      G29 P1        ; Do automated probing of the bed.
-      - G29 P2 B T    ; Manual probing of locations USUALLY NOT NEEDED!!!!
+      G29 P2 B T    ; Manual probing of locations.
+USUALLY NOT NEEDED!
-      - G29 P3 T      ; Repeat until all mesh points are filled in.
+      G29 P3 T      ; Repeat until all mesh points are filled in.

-      - G29 T         ; View the Z compensation values.
+      G29 T         ; View the Z compensation values.
-      - G29 S1        ; Save UBL mesh points to EEPROM.
+      G29 S1        ; Save UBL mesh points to EEPROM.
-      - G29 F 10.0    ; Set Fade Height for correction at 10.0 mm.
+      G29 F 10.0    ; Set Fade Height for correction at 10.0 mm.
-      - G29 A         ; Activate the UBL System.
+      G29 A         ; Activate the UBL System.
-      - M500          ; Save current setup.
+      M500          ; Save current setup.
 WARNING - UBL will be active at power up, before any `G28`.
   -
     pre: Use `G26` and `G29` commands to fine-tune a measured mesh
-    code:
+    code: |
-      - G26 C P T3.0  ; Produce mesh validation pattern with primed nozzle.
+      G26 C P T3.0  ; Produce mesh validation pattern with primed nozzle.
-      -     ; NOTE - PLA temperatures are assumed unless you specify - e.g. - B 105 H 225 for ABS Plastic
+          ; NOTE - PLA temperatures are assumed unless you specify - e.g. - B 105 H 225 for ABS Plastic
-      - G29 P4 T      ; Move nozzle to 'bad' areas and fine tune the values if needed.
+      G29 P4 T      ; Move nozzle to 'bad' areas and fine tune the values if needed.
-      -     ; Repeat G26 and G29 P4 T  commands as needed.
+          ; Repeat G26 and G29 P4 T  commands as needed.
-      - G29 S1        ; Save UBL mesh values to EEPROM.
+      G29 S1        ; Save UBL mesh values to EEPROM.
-      - M500          ; Resave UBL's state information.
+      M500          ; Resave UBL's state information.
   -
     pre: Use 3-point probe to 'tilt' a stored mesh; e.g. in your startup script
-    code:
+    code: |
-      - G29 L1        ; Load the mesh stored in slot 1 (from G29 S1)
+      G29 L1        ; Load the mesh stored in slot 1 (from G29 S1)
-      - G29 J         ; No size specified on the J option tells G29 to probe the specified 3 points and tilt the mesh according to what it finds.
+      G29 J         ; No size specified on the J option tells G29 to probe the specified 3 points and tilt the mesh according to what it finds.

 ---